ganglyimp/generic-discord-bot/README.md

 ## Currently Implemented Commands:
 Command Name | Description
 ------------ | ------------
 Help | Dynamic help command.
-Code repurposed from [here](https://discordjs.guide/command-handling/adding-features.html#a-dynamic-help-command).
+Code shamelessly repurposed from [here](https://discordjs.guide/command-handling/adding-features.html#a-dynamic-help-command).
 Clear | Bulk deletes a specified number of messages from a channel.
 Kick | Kicks a specified member from the server.
 Say | Tell the bot to send a specific message to a specific channel.